felixbeutter/IGL-TumorSynth-Tutorial/README.md

 # TumorSynth Tutorial

-This repository provides a standalone, clean, and simple tutorial on how to use **TumorSynth** for brain tumor segmentation.
+This repository provides a simple tutorial on how to use **TumorSynth** for brain tumor segmentation.
 It demonstrates how to take native multi-modal MRI scans (e.g., T1c, T2, FLAIR), align them to a common atlas (SRI24), run TumorSynth to segment the whole tumor and inner tumor sub-structures, and transform the segmentations back to the original native space.

 ---